-Imponderability (Incalculability) as a basic or fundamental feature of subjectivity, as it must be treated, handled or examined at this social-ontological tier (level or stage (grade)) of abstraction does not self-evidently mean that absolutely nothing can be foreseen and pre-pondered/calculated in the institutionally structured life (living) of society.
-Such a state of affairs would be just as irreconcilable or incompatible with the concept of social life (living) itself as the proverbial war of all against all.
-But just as alien, foreign or strange to reality would a concept of social life be, which does not want to admit that the imponderable (incalculable) penetrates (forces its way into), or is even always inherent in, the ponderable (calculable), in the same sense and to the (same) extent as the exception is interwoven with normality18.
-Max Weber did well in relation to that, to weave or work the word "chance (opportunity or prospects)" ("Chance") not only into the definition of "sociologically amorphous" power (Macht), but also into that (definition) of institutionally founded (backed up) (authority as) dominance (Herrschaft), which ("chance") obviously is supposed (meant) to (should) mean/signify that not even punitive (i.e. disciplinary, punishing, punitory or penal) institutions may/are able to (can) be certain (sure) of individual behaviour in every concrete case19.
-Generally, ponderability (calculability) and imponderability (incalculability) (Berechenbarkeit und Unberechenbarkeit) in social life are subject to the same fluctuations (vacillations) and peripeteias/peripeteiae as the places of (the) actors in the spectrum of the social relation.
-Also, no fixed (stable and steady, firm) interrelation between ponderability and friendship, or imponderability and enmity, can be established, made, manufactured or restored20.
-The/A considerable difference does indeed exist between friendship and enmity in that the former (friendship) must be wanted by both sides, whereas the latter (enmity) can (be created or produced and) come into being through the initiative of one side; yet this difference does not necessarily coincide with the difference between ponderability (calculability) and imponderability (incalculability), (it is not certain in advance whether the otherwise unknown Other wants to be (a) friend or foe, or whether the Ego wishes his friendship); furthermore, the difference concerns the genetic priority of the social relation, not its course (sequence or order of events): friendships can, as is known, in their course, give bad or terrible surprises; on the other hand, some enmity proceeds, for instance
+Imponderability (Incalculability) as a basic or fundamental feature of subjectivity, as it must be treated, handled or examined at this social-ontological tier (level or stage) of abstraction, does not self-evidently mean that absolutely nothing can be foreseen and pre-pondered/pre-calculated in the institutionally structured life of society.
+Such a state of affairs would be just as irreconcilable or incompatible with the concept of social life itself as the proverbial war of all against all.
+But just as alien to reality would a concept of social life be, which does not want to admit that the imponderable (incalculable) penetrates (forces its way into), or is even always inherent in, the ponderable (calculable), in the same sense and to the same extent as the exception is interwoven with normality18.
+Max Weber did well in relation to that, to weave or work the word "chance (opportunity or prospects)" not only into the definition of "sociologically amorphous" power, but also into that definition of institutionally founded (authority as) dominance, which obviously is supposed to mean that not even punitive (i.e. disciplinary or penal) institutions are able to be certain of individual behaviour in every concrete case19.
+Generally, ponderability (calculability) and imponderability (incalculability) in social life are subject to the same fluctuations and peripeteiae as the places of the actors in the spectrum of the social relation.
+Also, no fixed (stable and steady) interrelation between ponderability and friendship, or imponderability and enmity, can be established, made, manufactured or restored20.
+A considerable difference does indeed exist between friendship and enmity in that the former (friendship) must be wanted